Last Updated: Thursday May 4th, 2023

 - Automatic user account creation should be disabled.

-- For WordPress sites, Users must be registered and logged in to comment should be enabled.
+- For WordPress sites, Users must be registered and logged in to comment should be enabled to avoid comment spamming (very prevalent these days with WordPress sites).

 - Standard page caching mechanisms should be enabled.